spatie/laravel-health/docs/available-checks/overview.md

 weight: 1
 ---

-Using this package you can register one or more checks to verify the heath of your application.
+Using this package you can register one or more checks to verify the health of your application.

 These are the checks created by us: